GuilinDev/peerReviewAlgo/bq.md

 # Sample
 ### Self Introduction
 Hi My name is XXX.
 I graduated from University of XX in 2012 with a master degree in Information Technology.
 I am currently working at XX company and have been working there for two years as a Software Engineer.
-XXX is a system that monitors mobile network communications, models realistic mobile user behavior and emulate session-based network traffic to measure voice and video quality, as well as the performance of the underlying infrastructure for business telecommunication customers.
-I am responsible for conducting software development, software architecture design and trouble shooting, particularly in big data and cloud native.
+XXX is a system to enable telecommunication customers to securely connect their network data with XXX's data and analysis, so that they can gain valuable insights into their mobile wireless network's health, which can lead to higher subscribers engagement and greater revenue opportunities.
+Majorly I am responsible for conducting software development, architecture design and trouble shooting, particularly in technology stacks of big data and cloud native.

-Prior to this, I worked as a full time software engineer at multiple companies for 6 years where I had lots of experience in software development.
+Prior to this, I worked as a full time software engineer at multiple companies for 5 years where I had lots of experience in software development.

-In future,
+My future career goal is to dive deeply into cloud-based distributed applications and big data, to build innovative, espiecially B2B products that can help customers to solve their pain points.

 ### What is your greatest strength?
 > hard skills + soft/transferable skill + personal attributes/qualities